herrevilkitten/holiday-in-ten-towns/Session_22.md

 * The party discovered that the weapons makers were over at Kelvin's Caern and because the party wants weapons, they followed.
 * The dwarves are _really_ concerned about "The Boys" because  "The Boys" are having the "ancient blue fire" "burn in their eyes" and they've blocked off the cave.
 * In the cave...
 	* The three (Midnight, RJ, Sheelah) went into the cave (of course).
 While going along the path to the cave, Sheelah thought she saw something move behind them.
+The mouth of the cave was carved into a bear's mouth.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzg4OTE3MTI1LC0yMTE1ODUwMzkzXX0=
+eyJoaXN0b3J5IjpbNDE0MDAxNTI4LC0yMTE1ODUwMzkzXX0=
 -->